 With the app installed on your computer, you can easily share photos from your iPhone with another iPhone, iPad, or even your computer.
 All it takes is a few clicks and here’s how you do it.

 The below steps show how you can transfer photos from one iPhone to another using the app.

 Step 1.
-Download and launch AnyTrans for iOS on your computer.
+Download and launch AnyTrans on your computer.
 Plug-in both of your iPhones to your computer using USB cables.
-Click on Device Manager mode and choose Photos category.
+Click on Device Manager mode and choose the Photos category.

 After the release of the iOS 11 version, iDevices use HEIC photos by default.
 While this new file format is remarkably more efficient in terms of storage space, it is not yet widely compatible.
 Don’t worry, you can choose iMobie HEIC Converter to freely convert HEIC photos into other formats.